akeneo/pim-helpcenter/content/md/connectivity/what-is-the-event-subscription.md

 1. A user or another app triggers an event in Akeneo PIM.
 2. Akeneo PIM sends a message that contains product data and the event type to the connected app.
-3. The connected app acknowledges the message reception, then proccesses the message.
+3. The connected app acknowledges the message reception, then processes the message.
 4. The product data is synchronized with the connected application.

 ## Who/what can trigger an event?